oerdnj/dp2025/main.typ

 As the FALCON algorithm has been already standardized by NIST, multiple implementations exists.
 PQclean project @cryptoeprint:2022_337 provides clean, tested and vetted implementation of the FALCON algorithm that can be easily integrated into other projects.
 The liboqs library @cryptoeprint:2016_1017 that extends OpenSSL library has also been considered, but for the testing purposes an implementation that can be fully embedded into BIND 9 project was more suitable.

-The copy of the FALCON PQclean code has been embedded into BIND 9 project in the `ondrej/pqc-falcon` project.
+The copy of the FALCON PQclean code has been embedded into BIND 9 project in the `ondrej/pqc-falcon` branch#footnote[https://gitlab.isc.org/isc-projects/bind9/-/commits/ondrej/pqc-falcon].

 === HAWK

 HAWK project provides a neat implementation suitable for direct embedding into other projects that made the testing of the HAWK algorithm very easy and straightforward.
 No further modifications of the BIND 9 source code was needed.
-The code was embedded directly into the BIND 9 in the `ondrej/pqc-hawk-256` and `ondrej/pqc-hawk-512` branch.
+The code was embedded directly into the BIND 9 in the `ondrej/pqc-hawk-256`#footnote[https://gitlab.isc.org/isc-projects/bind9/-/commits/ondrej/pqc-hawk-256] and `ondrej/pqc-hawk-512` branch#footnote[https://gitlab.isc.org/isc-projects/bind9/-/commits/ondrej/pqc-hawk-512].

 === SQISign